MadhavJ/CDP-Deep-Dive/README.md

 # CDP-Deep-Dive
-Set of Tasks to integrate with Sitecore CDP
+Set of Tasks to integrate with Sitecore CDP test